dmoscoe/dmoscoe.github.io/README.md

-# dmoscoe.github.io
+# Data Science Portfolio
-Data Science portfolio
+Daniel Moscoe
 Welcome!
 Does this appear on the webpage?